Constitution, By-laws And Charters

 The PMSA Constitution is amended by the agreement of the PMSA Board, the Presbyterian Church and the Uniting Church.
 The PMSA’s By-laws are regularly reviewed and updated by the PMSA Board.

 The PMSA is committed to ongoing governance reform.
 Throughout the 100 years of history, the PMSA has completed several governance reviews to continually enhance our governance structure.
 We continue to make changes to enhance the structure and management of the PMSA Group and our schools.
-Below are governance reform updates sharing key changes since the most recent external governance review completed in 2018 and the Group is currently implementing a number of changes to our governance arrangements.
+Below are governance reform updates sharing key changes since the most recent external governance review completed in 2018 and the Group has implemented a number of changes to our governance arrangements.